RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 Anyone who is permitted to practice psychotherapy or counselling in their own local legal jurisdiction can sign up for a therapist account.

 Therapists can pay to be included in a directory in order to provide paid support to members.
-They have public profiles, and 7 Cups provides a way to search them at: [Search Therapists](https://www.7cups.com/therapists/search.php)
+All therapists have public profiles, even if they are not in the directory.
+7 Cups provides a way to search the directory at: [Search Therapists](https://www.7cups.com/therapists/search.php)

 Therapists' profiles contain similar kinds of information to members’ and listeners' profiles, although the details are different.
-There is no button to start a chat, because to chat with a therapist a member must set up payment.
-Therapists' feeds are not published, but there is a button so that any member or listener can follow a therapist's feed.
+There is no button to start a chat, because to chat with a therapist a member must first set up payment.
+Therapists' feeds are not published in their profiles, but there is a button so that any member or listener can follow a therapist's feed.

 Some other information in therapists' profiles is optional, and does not appear in every profile—for example, the therapist's in-office hourly rate and a link to their website.